dipjyotimetia/jarvis/README.md

 # jarvis Test Automation Assistant

-A powerful CLI tool powered by Google's Gemini Pro LLM and Gemini Vision Pro to revolutionize software testing.
-Jarvis aims to streamline test scenario generation and testcase writing directly from API specifications or protocol buffer definitions.
+Jarvis is a powerful CLI tool that leverages advanced generative AI technologies (such as Google's Gemini Pro LLM and Gemini Vision Pro) to streamline and enhance various software testing activities.
+It aims to revolutionize how we approach test case generation and scenario creation.

 ## Features: